WICG/turtledove/FLEDGE_browser_bidding_and_auction_API.md

 ```

 The `seller` field will be checked to ensure it matches the `seller` specified
-in the AuctionConfig passed to `runAdAuction()` with the response.
+in the auction configuration passed to `runAdAuction()` with the response.
 The
 `coordinatorOrigin` selects which set of TEE keys should be used to encrypt this
 request.
 The `coordinatorOrigin` must be a coordinator that is known to Chrome.
 The `requestSize` and `perBuyerConfig` fields are described in more detail in